gnoblet/gnoblet.github.io/README.md

 - **BlogList**: Renders a list of blog posts with filtering
 - **Navbar**: Site navigation with responsive menu
 - **Footer**: Site footer with links and information
-- **LeafAnimation**: Decorative animated elements
+- **LeafAnimation**: Decorative animated leaves with multiple types and interactive physics
 - **TagCloud/TagFilter**: Interactive tag filtering
 - **Timeline**: Interactive experience timeline with hover effects

 ### Interactive Timeline

-The timeline component features a hover interaction system:
+The timeline component features an advanced hover interaction system:

 - Each timeline entry has its own line segment that connects to the next entry
 - Hovering on any entry creates coordinated visual effects: